Ever a party where you don't know many people and just wanted to head for the nearest exit? I've been there (hey, were you at the same party)??!

 5. You are giving power to your ego when you worry/overthink.

 Intimidation/nerves is your lower-self at work in your mind.
 Or as Arianna Huffington calls it, the "obnoxious roommate in your head... give them an eviction notice!"

 6. Ask yourself ...
 What is the worst that can happen?

 Someone might blow you off.
 So what?
 'So what' is one of the greatest things you can ask yourself in this world.
 In my decade long sales career I went to countless pitches and networking events and I have been blown off more times than I can recall.
 Hundreds of times in fact.
 As far as I am aware, I am still alive and well (and certainly more successful as a result of still going for it anyway).

 7. Ask yourself ...
 What is the best that can happen?

-Ah, my favorite question!
+Ah, my favourite question!
 The possibilities are endless.
 You might make a new friend, a new career connection or even get a date!
 The opportunities are abundant when you stop allowing fear to get the better of you.